HyperMAT

 Hyperspectral Characterization and Visualization of Complex Material Systems

 In the collaborative project Hyperspectral Characterization and Visualization of Complex Material Systems (HyperMAT), the University of Applied Sciences Upper Austria and the Research Center for Non-Destructive Testing (RECENDT) are developing advanced procedures for the differentiation and characterization of materials.
-To this end, the University of Applied Sciences Upper Austria explores fundamental methods of spectral imaging using energy-sensitive X-ray technologies in order to obtain information about the composition of a sample through its different interactions with X-rays.
-Consequently, the aim of the project is to create advanced procedures for separating material mixtures as a precursor to the recycling process and thus directly solve the challenges of today's industry with regard to its environmental footprint.
+The aim of the project is to use energy-sensitive X-ray technologies and the newly acquired infrastructure at the University of Applied Sciences Upper Austria to research the fundamentals of spectral imaging in order to obtain information about the composition of a sample through the various interactions with X-rays.
+The central result of the project is expected to be the (further) development of advanced processes for separating material mixtures as a precursor to the recycling process, in order to directly address the challenges of today's industry with regard to environmental issues.

 Contact